 - I acknowledge that I am required to report to SSE as soon as possible or within twenty-four (24) hours if I sustained any work-related injury during the assignment.

 - I agree to release to SSE or its designated agents, and execute the necessary HIPAA-compliant release, all medical information including but not limited to files, reports, x-rays, evaluations, and opinions held by medical personnel, to the extent such information is job related and consistent with SSE’s business needs.
 I acknowledge that this is a general release and that if hired, it remains in effect for the duration of my employment.

 - I acknowledge that the electronic systems and hardware are the property of the client, and I have no right of privacy for virtual meetings, documents created, stored, or used in the client systems.
 Additionally, all messages, documents, files, composed, sent, or received within or out of the client environment on client equipment are and remain the property of the client.
 They are not the private property of any employee.
-Including the right of the client to monitor employee’s use of client’s internet resources, including the sending and receiving of personal, web-based e-mail (e-mail’s sent through a personal web-based e-mail account that may be stored on client’s equipment).
-I further acknowledge that I will not store any confidential information on a personal device (phone, computer, etc.).
+Including the right of the client to monitor employee’s use of client’s internet resources, including the sending, and receiving of personal, web-based e-mail (e-mail’s sent through a personal web-based e-mail account that may be stored on client’s equipment).
+I further acknowledge that I will not store any client confidential information on a any personal device (phone, computer, etc.).